Poikilos/pypicolcd/README.md

 - This module does not require a (non-Python kernel) driver unlike pyusblcd in the PyPI repository.
 - This module has a persistent framebuffer server unlike other driverless modules named similarly such as [JamesTheAwesomeDude/pyPicoLCD](https://github.com/JamesTheAwesomeDude/pyPicoLCD) and [itszero/picoLCD256x64](https://github.com/itszero/picoLCD256x64).
 - This module uses pyusb for driverless access and implements a lcd-cli command similarly to how [rebeccaskinner/lcddeamon](https://github.com/rebeccaskinner/lcddeamon) uses libusb for driverless access and implements a usblcd command, but that daemon is written in c.
+- lcd4linux is a tool that writes data using shell expressions in lcd4linux.conf, but has some features such as bold text and progress bars (which are usually used as meters).

 ## Install
+- Uninstall lcd4linux if present: pypicolcd is not designed to work while lcd4linux is installed.
 - pypicolcd uses Python 3, and though has some Python 2 considerations, is not thoroughly tested on Python 2.
 Therefore, make sure virtualenv is Python 3 by default, otherwise follow a guide to use the Python 3 virtualenv (such as [Installing and using virtualenv with Python 3](https://help.dreamhost.com/hc/en-us/articles/115000695551-Installing-and-using-virtualenv-with-Python-3)).
+  - The client side is working with Python 2 as part of developing <https://github.com/poikilos/OctoPrint-picoLCD-Progress>.
 - Install via pip to get all dependencies:
 ```bash
 customDie() {